HackYourFuture/HTML-CSS/Week3/MAKEME.md

 _Deadline Tuesday_

->We covered a bit of command line usage in the first class and got a program running which is great.
-If you need a refresher for the command line please have a look here: https://github.com/HackYourFuture/CommandLine
+>If you need a refresher for the command line please have a look here: https://github.com/HackYourFuture/CommandLine

 Make the command line homework that is listed here: https://github.com/HackYourFuture/CommandLine/blob/master/HomeWork2.md